luisquintanilla/mlnet-workshop/docs/03-training.md

 Most data can't be used as-is - we need to transform it before we can work with it.
 This is done by performing a series of transforms in succession as a pipeline.

-Go back into *Program.cs* and add the following code after declaring `trainingData`:
+Go back into *Program.cs* in the TrainConsole project and add the following code after declaring `trainingData`:

 ```csharp
 // Create data transformation pipeline